samozzy/guides/README.md

 ## Publishing
 Using static pages means that all content pages are written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet  "Markdown Cheatsheet") (including this one), and a simple readup of the Markdown syntax gets you ready to write and edit content.
 Most things are written in plaintext.
 A user-friendly publishing system (that makes GitHub the backend, rather than having to go through commits and pull requests) for blog posts and the like is on its way.

+## Editing
+There are two main ways of editing this website, either by editing the code and markdown files directly, or using a friendlier interface with Forestry.
+There are details on all the shortcodes and other useful things on the wiki.

 ## Developing
 We are using [Hugo](http://gohugo.io) to generate a static website.
 To develop this on your own environment, you need to install the following: